-- Working together on interpretation and awareness programmes such as the Nature Connections Project - Linked marketing and visitor experience packages as part of a nature based attraction package for Wellington
+- a) working together on interpretation and awareness programmes such as the Nature Connections Project; - b) linked marketing and visitor experience packages as part of a nature-based attraction package for Wellington.

-Identify and profile of Otari-Wilton's Bush
+3.5.2.2 Policies: identity and profile of Otari-Wilton's Bush

-In 2004 a Marketing and Brand Concept Development report was prepared for Otari-Wilton's Bush.
+In 2004, a Marketing and Brand Concept Development report was prepared for Otari-Wilton's Bush.
 This proposed positioning Otari-Wilton's Bush as a national and international destination.

-The Report identifies four key steps;
+The report identifies four key steps:

-- Gain greater visibility
+- a) gain greater visibility;

-- Position itself as a lead organisation
+- b) position itself as a lead organisation;

-- Create visitor and audience targets
+- c) create visitor and audience targets;

-- Build a network of national relationships
+- d) build a network of national relationships.

-Theme Action Review the development of a recognisable identity or 'branding' of the Botanic Gardens of Wellington as a group.
-1 Develop a marketing strategy for the Gardensbotanic gardens with a focus on adding value to garden visits by increasing providing more opportunities for visitors to access education and conservation messages visitors focus on education and conservation messages.
-Focus on the national profile and role of Otari- Wilton's Bush and regional role of Wellnigton Wellington Botanic Garden Work with Zealandia and Wellington Zoo to showcase and promote Wellington as an ecocity Achieve Green Flag Award status for the Wellington Botanic Garden and Otari - Wilton's Bush
+Тнеме Action Marketing and Promotion Develop a marketing strategy for the Gardens with a focus on adding value to garden visits by providing more opportunities for visitors to access education and conservation messages. ► Focus on the national profile and role of Otari-Wilton's Bush and regional role of the Wellington Botanic Garden.
+Work with Zealandia and Wellington Zoo to showcase and promote Wellington as an eco-city.
+Achieve Green Flag Award status for the Wellington Botanic Garden and Otari-Wilton's Bush.

-Work in partnership with mana whenua

-Facilitate and support community group and volunteer involvement in the management of the gardens

-Collaborate with local, regional and national partners to enhance the role of the gardens as nature based attractions
+- 1. Work in partnership with mana whenua. - 2.
+Facilitate and support community group and volunteer involvement in the management of the Gardens. - 3.
+Collaborate with local, regional and national partners to enhance the role of the Gardens as nature-based attractions.

-3.6.1 Policies - Mana whenua
+3.6.2.1 Policies: Mana whenua

-- Wellington City Council recognises the significance of the Garden land to mana whenua - Mana whenua and Wellington City Council agree that to the extent that they are able under the Reserves Act 1977 and the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009, and the any other relevant legislation or future deed of settlement with Ngati toa Ngati Toa Rangatira Claims Settlement Act 2014 they will have particular regard to the mana whenua view. - Mana whenua will recognise the role of Wellington City Council on matters relating to governance of the Gardens under the Reserves Act (1977) - Mana whenua and Wellington City Council will meet annually to review and report on the performance of the management year and proposed work programme for the upcoming year.
+- a) The Council recognises the significance of Gardens land to mana whenua. - b) Mana whenua and the Council agree that to the extent that they are able under the Reserves Act 1977 and the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009, and the Ngati Toa Rangatira Claims Settlement Act 2014, they will have particular regard to the mana whenua view. - c) Mana whenua will recognise the role of the Council on matters relating to governance of the Gardens under the Reserves Act (1977) - d) Mana whenua and the Council will meet annually to review and report on the performance of the management year and proposed work programme for the upcoming year.

-The Waitangi Tribunal found that at 1840 the iwi groups that had take raupatu, or rights of conquest over all the lands within the Port Nicholson block were: Te Ātiawa, Ngāti Ruanui, Taranaki, Ngāti Tama and Ngāti Toa Rangatira.
-However, the Tribunal also found that these iwi each had their own ahi kā over particular areas as follows:
+The Waitangi Tribunal found that at 1840 the iwi groups that had take raupatu13, or rights of conquest, over all the lands within the Port Nicholson block were: Te Ātiawa, Ngāti Ruanui, Taranaki, Ngāti Tama and Ngāti Toa Rangatira.
+However, the Tribunal also found that these iwi each had their own ahi kā14 over particular areas as follows:

-- Te Ātiawa at Te Whanganui ā Tara and parts of the south-west coast - Taranaki and Ngāti Ruanui at Te Aro - Ngāti Tama at Kaiwharawhara and environs, and parts of the south-west coast - Ngāti Toa at parts of the south-west coast
+- > Te Ātiawa at Te Whanganui ā Tara and parts of the south-west coast - Taranaki and Ngāti Ruanui at Te Aro - Ngāti Tama at Kaiwharawhara and environs, and parts of the south-west coast - > Ngāti Toa at parts of the south-west coast.

 From 1840, when the first New Zealand Company ships began to arrive at Port Nicholson (Wellington), conflict quickly escalated between local Māori (mana whenua) and new settlers.
 Land inhabited by mana whenua was invalidly 'purchased' by the New Zealand Company and sold to settlers.
-As settler numbers increased, mana whenua were forcibly displaced and their lands taken - including that area of land now known as the WellingtonTown Belt.
+As settler numbers increased, mana whenua were forcibly displaced and their lands taken - including that area of land now known as the Wellington Town Belt.